Mutoshi mine: Future potential

 In 2009, Anvil completed a scoping study for phasing out the existing Heavy Media Separation (HMS) operation and replacing it with SX-EW processing of oxide open pit mine feed, processing copper and cobalt deposits around the old Mutoshi mine.
 Further drilling and testing were needed before the feasibility could be confirmed.

 Anvil Mining was taken over by MMG Limited in 2012, making MMG the major shareholder in the mine.
-In September of 2013, MMG announced it was trading its interest in Mutoshi to Gécamines in exchange for $52.5 million worth of exploration permits near Kinsevere.
+In September 2013, MMG announced it was trading its interest in Mutoshi to Gécamines in exchange for $52.5 million worth of exploration permits near Kinsevere.

 The mine was subsequently acquired by Chemaf, a subsidiary of the Dubai-based Shalina Resources headed by Shiraz Virji in 2016.
-Beginning in January 2018, the deposit was being run by Chemaf and Trafigura by employing arisinal miners.
-The artisinal mining was suspended since March 2020 due oto the COVID-19 pandemic; Trafigura announced that artisanal mining would end December 31, 2020 to allow Chemaf to develop an industrial mine.
+Beginning in January 2018, the deposit was being run by Chemaf and Trafigura by employing artisanal miners.
+The artisanal mining was suspended since March 2020 due to the COVID-19 pandemic; Trafigura announced that artisanal mining would end December 31, 2020 to allow Chemaf to develop an industrial mine.

-In January of 2022, Trafigura announced $600 million in financing to Chemaf, planning for Mutoshi to begin producing cobalt hydroxide by the end of 2023.
+In January 2022, Trafigura announced $600 million in financing to Chemaf, planning for Mutoshi to begin producing cobalt hydroxide by the end of 2023.